 - -x No LX execution on workspace loads. - -a Start in USER mode. - -b Suppress the banner in the Session.. - -s Disable the Session.
-This option is ignored in Windows versions. - -q Don't quit APL on error (used when piping input into APL). - -c Signifies a command-line comment.
-All characters to the right are ignored. - -cef Instructs Dyalog to ignore the parameter that immediately follows.
-This is designed to isolate parameters intended for the Chromium Embedded Framework (CEF)
+This option is ignored in Windows versions. - +s Force the display of the Session when it would otherwise not be shown. - -q Don't quit APL on error (used when piping input into APL). - +q Quit APL on error.
+In earlier versions of Dyalog, quitting on error saved a workspace with the reserved name CONTINUE; this behaviour can be re-enabled using 2704I.
+See Language Reference Guide: Contine Autosave. - -c Signifies a command-line comment.
+All characters to the right are ignored. - -cef Instructs Dyalog to ignore the parameter that - -cef\all immediately follows or all the parameters that follow.

+These options are intended to isolate parameters intended for the built-in Chromium Embedded